Optimal Social Insurance for Heterogeneous Agents with Private Insurance - forthcoming, The Journal of Risk and Insurance.

 This paper builds a model of efficiency wages with heterogeneous workers in the economy who differ with respect to their disutility of labor effort.
 In such an economy, two types of pure strategy symmetric Nash equilibria in firm wage offers can exist: a no-shirking equilibrium in which all workers exert effort while employed and a shirking equilibrium in which within each firm some workers exert effort while others shirk.
 The type of equilibrium that prevails in the economy depends crucially on the extent of heterogeneity among the workers and the equilibrium rate at which workers join firms from the unemployment pool.

-This paper characterizes optimal unemployment insurance (UI) in terms of estimable statistics in the presence of negative duration dependence for the unemployed, with endogenous callback rates generated by asymmetric information.
-I show how this characterization generalizes the standard Baily-Chetty framework.
-In addition, I construct an approximation for optimal UI as a function of the average elasticity of callback rates with respect to unemployment benefits.
-There is no estimate of this elasticity in the literature, but I illustrate the responsiveness of optimal UI to this elasticity.
+This paper characterizes optimal unemployment insurance (UI) in the presence of endogenous negative duration dependence in callback rates for the unemployed.
+Plausible mechanisms for generating such duration dependence include an employer screening model with asymmetric information and/or human capital depreciation.
+Regardless of the particular mechanism, I generalize the standard Baily-Chetty framework to account for such endogeneity of the marginal return to search effort.
+In addition, I construct an approximation for optimal UI as a function of known estimable statistics and the average elasticity of callback rates with respect to unemployment benefits.
+There is no estimate of this elasticity in the literature, but I illustrate the responsiveness of optimal UI to this elasticity and show via numerical simulations that standard estimates of the optimal replacement rate may be eight percent lower than what is in fact optimal in a setting with endogenous callback rates.

 This paper characterizes optimal nonlinear income taxation of individuals who exhibit social preferences.
 If individuals exhibit equity concerns, above and beyond the government's social welfare criterion, how is the shape of the marginal tax schedule impacted?
 In particular, I consider individuals who are concerned not only with their own consumption and labor supply, but also care positively or negatively about some aggregate consumption reference point.
 In addition, I allow for individuals to differ with respect to their attitudes towards this reference point.
 This framework flexibly allows for the specification of preferences that may be concerned with baseline altruism, inequality aversion, or social efficiency.
 A generalization of the optimal tax rate formula is derived in terms of the distribution of skills, the elasticity of labor supply, the government's distributional objectives, and new in this setting, the distribution of other-concerning preferences across the population.